Block Z: Plot

-Gelo confronts Vanessa for telling the university body about the helicopter, and Vanessa chastises him for his selfishness.
-Aftet a scuffle, Gelo accidentally pushes Vanessa off a staircase, killing her; when PJ's group stumbles upon the scene, Gelo says she was killed in self-defense after being infected, and he joins the group.
-The group go to the hospital, but are overwhelmed with zombies before being rescued by Mario in the school's church, where he has managed to hole up with Ruby and security guard Bebeth.
-Gelo reveals that people have to be left behind as his helicopter can only fit two people, which angers the others in the process before the group convinces him that he needs them to survive.
+An argument break out between Gelo and Vanessa regarding her revealing the news of the evacuation.
+After a scuffle, Gelo accidentally pushes Vanessa off a staircase, killing her in view of PJ's group.
+Lying that she was infected, he joins the group.

+They five go to the hospital, and are overwhelmed with zombies.
+Mario guides them to the school's church, where he has been taking shelter with Ruby and security guard Bebeth.
+Gelo reveals the helicopter can only fit two people, which angers the others before the group convinces him that he needs them to survive.